Disney World in Summer- How to Beat the Heat and Avoid the Crowds

 H20 Nights

-H20 Nights kickoff at Typhoon Lagoon on May 20th, 2023 and run through September 2nd, 2023!
+H20 Nights take place at Typhoon Lagoon during the summer months.
+We do not yet have the 2025 H20 Nights dates, but last year's events took place from May 25 to August 31.
 H20 Nights are themed after-hours parties that are great for families and adults alike.

-Spring continues to bloom at Disney World as the Epcot International Flower and Garden Festival takes place until July 4th.
+Spring continues to bloom at Disney World as the Epcot International Flower and Garden Festival takes place through June 2, 2025.
 This annual event brings beautiful gardens, playgrounds, and great entertainment.
-Even if you aren’t into gardening, be sure to get a picture by the freshly trimmed hedges near the Imagination pavilion.
+Even if you aren't into gardening, be sure to get a picture by the freshly trimmed hedges near the Imagination pavilion.

-The Epcot International Food & Wine Festival begins on July 15th and continues into Fall.
+We do not yet have the 2025 Epcot International Food & Wine Festival dates, but in previous years this event has begun in summer and continued into Fall.
 This popular festival event includes an awesome variety of food marketplace booths, great wine selections, entertainment, and more.
 Before you dive into the festivals at Epcot, be sure to utilize our Epcot morning strategy to ride the most at Epcot.

 4th of July at Disney World